 Floors including sub-floors

 Repair category 1

 Notes Fitted floor coverings noted throughout.
-No access was gained to any sub floor areas
+No access gained to any sub floor areas.

-Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
-The kitchen units are of a modern type and appeared in good condition for their age and purpose.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes The internal joinery is generally in keeping with the age and type of property and appeared in fair condition consistent with age.
+The kitchen units are of a modern type and appeared in adequate condition for

+their age and purpose.

 Chimney breasts and fireplaces

 Repair category 1

-Notes An electric fired was noted within the living room however the appliance was not tested.
+Notes A gas fire was noted within the living room however it should be emphasised that the flues were not checked or appliances tested.